 - if you have an overdraft, try to reduce it.
 If you don’t have an overdraft, make sure it stays that way!

-- This may, of course, be outside your control.
-But if you have any choice, this is not the time to go self-employed or switch employers.
+- don’t change jobs!
+This may not be under your control but if you have any choice, this is not the time to switch employers.
 If you do, you may have to postpone thoughts of a mortgage for 6 or 12 months or longer if you become self-employed.

 Contacting banks individually can waste a lot of your time and any rejected mortgage application will leave a ‘footprint’ on your credit record.
-If any of the following apply, consider going to a mortgage broker instead:
+So if any of the following apply, consider going to a mortgage broker instead: